unhcr/koboloadeR/README.md

 # koboloadeR

-The `koboloadeR` package is a simple R connection to the [KoBo API (v1)](https://kc.kobotoolbox.org/api/v1/) for the [KoBo Toolbox](http://www.kobotoolbox.org/) project.
-It also provides a Shiny data viewer accessible using:
+The `koboloadeR` package allows:

+* connection to the [KoBo API (v1)](https://kc.kobotoolbox.org/api/v1/) for the [KoBo Toolbox](http://www.kobotoolbox.org/) project.

+* compute a data dictionnary based on xlsform.
+It implies ot have a few additionnal column in the xlsform in order to better define how data shoudl be analysid (cf infra)

+* generate automatically a series of charts & maps based on the data dictionnary

+* give access to a Shiny data viewer accessible using:

 ```
 kobo_apps("data_viewer")